Modern Foreign Languages

 Mrs P Le Maréchal – Head of Languages

-Mrs A Crawford – Head of Year, Languages teacher
+Mrs A Crawford – Modern Foreign Languages Teacher

 If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language that goes to his heart.

 The languages department is a flourishing department at All Saints' which is continuing to expand and we currently offer both French and Spanish at GCSE and A Level.